Home Repair Insurance: How Does It Work, And Is It Necessary?

 - Indoor plumbing, including drains, sinks, faucets and pipes

 - Most appliances, including washing machines, refrigerators, washers, dryers, dishwashers and microwaves

 - Wiring systems, including electrical and cable lines

 - Heating and cooling units, like air-conditioning units and furnaces

-Home repair insurance policies have limits for certain items that are set at a specific dollar amount.
+Home repair insurance policies set specific dollar limits for certain items.
 For instance, a company may place a $1,500 limit on washing machines.
-As a result, your coverage for washing machine repairs or a replacement will not exceed $1,500, even if your machine is worth more.
-This means that if you have low limits, you'd have to pay for the difference between what is covered by your policy and the cost of the repairs or replacement.
+As a result, your coverage for a washing machine repair or replacement can't exceed $1,500, even if your machine is worth more.
+If you have low limits, you'd have to pay the difference between what is covered by your policy and the cost of the repairs or replacement.
 Most companies have different policy limits for different items, so it's best to read the fine print before purchasing a policy.

 If something that is covered under your home repair insurance policy breaks, first call the company that issued the policy.
 Most companies will connect you with a prescreened contractor in your area.
 The contractor will then come to your home and assess the damage.
 If the item qualifies for coverage, you can expect it to be repaired or replaced as long as it is within the limits of your policy.

 Do I need home repair insurance?